samyakgaur/sap-abap-programs/README.md

-# sap-abap-programs
+# SAP ABAP

-This repo contains all the programs to learn abap
+This repository will contain all the programs / operations i will conduct on my sap dev server